Pipe Messaging

 .

-Event flow is designed to work with one permanent connected client with regular handshakes for the pipe health check.
+The Event Pipe is designed to maintain a persistent connection with a single client, utilizing regular handshakes for pipe health monitoring.